jerrychong25/HandCycleSystem/README.md

 ## Deployment

-Tested on Android 4.X tablet and Arduino board.
+Tested on Android 4.X tablet and Arduino board.<br>

+A prototype is built for demonstration purpose, as per screenshot below:<br>
+Picture is temporarily not available

 ## Built With